-Cocaine has made a name for itself as the go-to party drug, but it’s also extremely addictive.
-Once considered an afterthought after the new wave of designer drugs flooded the market, cocaine use is back on the rise in the United States.
-With so many people using it, overcoming cocaine addiction is harder than ever before.
+Cocaine is widely known as a “party drug,” but it’s also infamous for being extremely addictive.
+After years of declining, cocaine use is back on the rise in the United States.
+With so many people using it, overcoming cocaine addiction is more a widespread issue than ever before.
+If you are seeking treatment for cocaine addiction in Tennessee, Memphis Recovery Centers provides compassionate care to help end this type of addiction.

 What Is Cocaine?